cmlkartchner/HCMI_Fission_Fusion/README.md

 # SwarmFissionFusion

-Studying Fission-Fusion behaviour in robotic swarms
+Studying Fission-Fusion behavior in robotic swarms This is Hannah's branch